- Chart

 Goal

-The primary investment goal of ProShares Short High Yield ETF is to achieve results that are -1x the daily performance of the Markit iBoxx USD Liquid High Yield Index.
-It is not designed to track the index over longer periods.
+The primary investment goal of ProShares Short High Yield ETF is to provide daily inverse investment results, before fees and expenses, that are equal to -1x the daily performance of the Markit iBoxx USD Liquid High Yield Index.

 Investment Approach and Strategy